sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

 [ACCORDION-BEGIN [Step 2: ](Add yourself to the Portal_Admin role)]

-To be able to do administrative tasks in the Portal you must be assigned to the `Super_Admin` role.
-In this step, you will first create a role collection and then you'll assign yourself to the `Super_Admin` role.
+To be able to do administrative tasks in the Portal you must be assigned to the `Portal_Admin` role.
+In this step, you will first create a role collection and then you'll assign yourself to the `Portal_Admin` role.

 1. Click on your subaccount again using the breadcrumbs at the top.